Is ADHD a Superpower? It depends…

 Is ADHD a superpower?

 What do you think?
 Here’s some music to listen to while you consider my theory.
-Kudos to Paris Hilton for capturing ADHD in her catchy song.
+Kudos to Paris Hilton for capturing the essence of ADHD in her catchy song.
 Hilton also bravely appeared in the ADHD documentary, The Disruptors.
 I interviewed the film’s executive producer, Nancy Armstrong, about it here.

 We all have superpowers.